How To Promote Your Art: 10 Strategies That Work

 Or maybe your fans like to spend time on Pinterest?

-Whatever the answers to these questions might be, you’ll have to figure them out as soon as possible.
+Whatever the answers to these questions might be, you’ll have to figure them out as soon as possible to start building a strong social media presence.

-Social Media is a powerful tool you can use to market your art and place it in front of thousands of potential buyers.
+Social Media Marketing is a powerful tool you can use to promote your art and place it in front of thousands of potential buyers.
+Having business social media pages instead of a personal account is a must.

-With that said, there is not enough time in the day to spend time on every Social Media Network there is.
+With that said, there is not enough time in the day to spend time on all Social Media Pages.

-That’s why it’s crucial to begin expanding your brand on the Social Media channel where most of your future buyers are.
+That’s why it’s crucial to begin expanding your brand on the Social Media channel where most of your future buyers are – that’s an excellent way to advance your art marketing, showcase your best work, and even connect with fellow artists.

 7) Create Video Content